tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 This configuration will prefix all of your utilities with the given selector, effectively increasing their specificity without actually making them `!important`.

-After you specifify the `important` selector, you'll need to ensure that the root element of your site matches it.
+After you specify the `important` selector, you'll need to ensure that the root element of your site matches it.
 Using the example above, we would need to set our root element's `id` attribute to `app` in order for styles to work properly.

 After your configuration is all set up and your root element matches the selector in your Tailwind config, all of Tailwind's utilities will have a high enough specificity to defeat other classes used in your project, **without** interfering with inline styles: